31 Jan Review: Number Twenty Two

 We took our seats and gave our drinks order and perused the menus.

-There was the main menu and to my delighted a vegetarian menu too.
+There was the main menu and to my delight a vegetarian menu too.
 The vibe of the dishes on the main menu was comforting

 Irish food with some well-loved fish, beef and chicken dishes.
 Overall, from the two menus, there were six starters and four were